FAQs about the water bottle bylaw which is now in effect as of May 1, 2019

 - more cash in our pockets from the savings

 We will be a model for taking a stand on an important issue and will inspire actions in communities across the nation and around the world.
 Furthermore, this bylaw shows that we as a community will not be tricked by clever marketing, and we are not willing to put convenience and perceived “freedom of choice” ahead of our concerns about the consequences of bottled water.

 Exactly what is and is not included in the bylaw?

-Why does the bylaw focus on single-serving bottles and not all bottled water?
+Why does the bylaw focus on single-serve bottles and not all bottled water?

 What happens in an emergency?

-Emergency services will be exempt from this ban.
+Municipal emergencies and emergency services are exempt from this ban.

 ALTERNATIVE POLICIES AND PRODUCTS

 Studies on behavior change report that communities can invest significant resources in educational campaigns but achieve only limited success in bringing about the desired change.
 With this bylaw, we have set a legal precedent that we hope will inspire other communities to take similar action.

 What about eliminating the sale of other plastic packaging?